 - Make Your Answer Relatable to the Role You Are Interviewing for

-At the risk of sounding like a broken record, pick an example relevant to the position that you are aiming for.
-If you know the new job will involve heavy teamwork, discuss a group project that wasn’t going well or a group task at work.
-If it is an individual position, then talk about a situation where you had to complete a task that was difficult.
+At the risk of stating the obvious, pick an example relevant to the position that you are aiming for.
+If you know the new job will involve a lot of teamwork, discuss a group project that wasn’t going well or a group task at work.
+If it is an individual position, then talk about a situation where you had to complete a task that was difficult alone.

 The below examples can give you some inspiration on how to successfully answer this behavioral question: